 - Inability to produce the right documentation

 In fact, 25% of US households are either unbanked or underbanked (when they do not have enough money to keep an account opened), which means a paucity of content in the form of personal information for a digital footprint.

 Sourcing Alternative Data For Credit Scoring

 Enter digital footprint analysis.
-In a nutshell, it’s about using information from someone’s Internet usage to get a sense of who they are.
+In a nutshell, it’s about performing a search for personal information based on their Internet usage to get a sense of who they are.
 And the reason it’s a treasure trove of data is that digital usage is increasing all over the world, even in markets with high percentage of unbanked citizens.

 Here are examples of the kind of footprint data you can get, simply by enriching your basic KYC info:

 - Email profiling: does the address exist?
 Is it from a suspicious, disposable domain?
-Or one that doesn’t require any verification during sign up?
+Or one that doesn’t require any verification at the time of sign up?

 - Phone analysis: are they signing up with a real phone number?
 From a fixed line or mobile?
 And did they use that number for messaging services?

-- IP analysis: one of the oldest and easiest forms of security available: looking at the origin of the connection.
+- IP analysis: one of the oldest and easiest forms of security available: search for the origin of the connection to your site.
 Is it from the right location?
 Or likely to be masked via TOR or a VPN?

 While these extra digital footprint data points might seem unrelated to credit scoring, they are actually a fantastic way to create a very real user profile.
 To learn more about the process itself, check out our infographics about credit scoring.

-In fact, a leading micro lending company in Asia used our phone and email profiling tools to link users with social media profiles.
+In fact, a leading micro-lending company in Asia used our phone and email profiling tools to link users with social media profiles.
 They found that 75% of defaulting customers had no social media presence – a powerful predictor of which customers to flag in the future based on their digital footprint.

-Digital Footprint for Credit Scoring – Key Takeaways
+Digital Footprint Analysis for Credit Scoring – Key Takeaways

 The easy part is that users’ digital footprint is increasingly large, and available to aggregate with the right tools.
 Using a phone, email or social media profiling solution, you should have no problem enriching data and digital footprints from users who are considered unbanked, or to confirm their identity.

-Once you know they are who they claim to be, it will be easier to understand if they can access loans, how much they could borrow, and how fast they can pay them back to ensure your loaning business can grow safely.
+Once a digital footprint helps you know they are who they claim to be, it will be easier to understand if they can access loans, how much they could borrow, and how fast they can pay them back to ensure your loaning business can grow safely.